The Psychology of Mockery

 Mockery is often described as humor, as rivalry, as being tough, as not taking things too seriously.
 In practice, it is usually something else.
 It is an attempt to rank the emotional world.
 It declares which feelings count as respectable and which ones count as embarrassing.
 It draws a line between those who are allowed to feel and those who are allowed to be laughed at for feeling.

 That is why mockery so often appears in moments of visible distress.
 It is not simply that someone lost a game or an election.
-It is that someone’s inner life became visible.
+It is that someone's inner life became visible.
 Visibility creates vulnerability.
-It is the betrayal of the body that the mocker finds most offensive—the way a voice cracks, the way hands shake, the way a face turns a blotchy, uncool red.
-These are the textures of a human being who has lost the ability to perform a mask.
-To the mocker, this lack of control isn't just a sight to behold; it feels like a contagion that must be neutralized with laughter before it spreads inward.
-And vulnerability, in a culture that treats emotion as weakness, becomes an invitation to dominate.
+The mocker responds to the physical signals of that vulnerability—a voice that cracks, hands that shake, a face that goes red—as though the loss of composure were itself an offense.
+In a culture that treats emotional expression as weakness, visibility becomes an invitation to dominate.

 The mocker may tell himself he is being rational.
 He may tell himself he is simply enjoying the show.
 But mockery is rarely neutral.
 It is a social act that communicates power, not insight.
 It is an emotional reaction that tries to disguise itself as an intellectual one.